184.108.40.206 Transferring to Age for a recipient overseas

 Transfers to Age under SSAct subsection 43(1) & SS(Admin)Act section 12

-Transfer to an autonomous pension if and only if the recipient returns to Australia as an Australian resident, with a clear intention to remain permanently in Australia.
+Individuals remain agreement pensioners until such time that they qualify for Age autonomously.
+Transfer to an autonomous pension for those residing overseas only occurs if the recipient returns to Australia as an Australian resident, with a clear intention to remain permanently, and meets the qualifying residence requirement.